Life Science

 Job Title Name Research Field Specialty Master’s Course in Charge

-Associate Professor Asamoto, Shingo Structural and material systems Studies on time-dependent deformation of hardened cement bodies focusing on microscopic moisture behavior, crack checking of actual structures and crack control technology, and evaluation of effects of high temperature action on concrete, etc. International Course on Environmental and Social Infrastructure
+Associate Professor Asamoto, Shingo Structural and material systems Studies on time-dependent deformation of hardened cement bodies focusing on microscopic moisture behavior, crack checking of actual structures and crack control technology, and evaluation of effects of high temperature action on concrete, etc. Civil and Environmental Engineering

-Associate Professor Uchimura, Taro Environmental geotechnical engineering Development and operation of slope protection technologies, natural disaster and environmental monitoring devices, new ground materials and structures.
-International Course on Environmental and Social Infrastructure
+Professor Uchimura, Taro Environmental geotechnical engineering Development and operation of slope protection technologies.
+Monitoring devices for natural disaster and environment.
+New geotechnical materials and structures.
+Civil and Environmental Engineering

-Professor Okui, Yoshiaki Structural and material systems Structural engineering (especially bridge engineering) and applied mechanics: research on rational design method of composite bridge, development of constitutive law of high-damping rubber, load rating for existing bridges International Course on Environmental and Social Infrastructure
+Professor Okui, Yoshiaki Structural and material systems Structural engineering (especially bridge engineering) and applied mechanics: research on rational design method of composite bridge, development of constitutive law of high-damping rubber, load rating for existing bridges Civil and Environmental Engineering

 Associate Professor Oguchi, Chiaki Environmental geotechnical engineering Rock weathering, stone heritage and geomorphology: weathering alteration processes of geomaterials including stone montuments; contamination of sediments and groundwater; and long-term change of landform and geosphere materials.
-International Course on Environmental and Social Infrastructure
+Civil and Environmental Engineering /Interdisciplinary Education Program for Applied Science and Technology in Global Environment

-Professor Osada, Masahiko Environmental geotechnical engineering Rock Mechanics and Engineering Geology: Deformation of rocks, Hydraulic property of rocks and rock masses, Drying-induced deformation of sedimentary rocks, Monitoring of rock mass deformation including IoT devise development International Course on Environmental and Social Infrastructure
+Professor Osada, Masahiko Environmental geotechnical engineering Rock Mechanics and Engineering Geology: Deformation of rocks, Hydraulic property of rocks and rock masses, Drying-induced deformation of sedimentary rocks, Monitoring of rock mass deformation including IoT devise development Civil and Environmental Engineering

 Professor Kuwano, Jiro Environmental geotechnical engineering Geotechnical Engineering: Besaides the basic research such as deformation and strength characteristics of soil, the following topics are of the main interest: Dynamic problems of ground such as liquefaction, improvement of seismic stability of soil structures by geogrid, long-term stability of embankment, and problems related to maintenance and repair.
-International Course on Environmental and Social Infrastructure
+Civil and Environmental Engineering

 Professor Saitoh, Masato Earthquake engineering Earthquake Engineering and Resilient Engineering: the main fields of expertise are soil-structure interaction problems, base isolation systems, and resilient structures.
-International Course on Environmental and Social Infrastructure
+Civil and Environmental Engineering

 Associate Professor Taniyama, Hisashi Earthquake engineering Analysis of earthquake ground motion, and study on deformation and progress of slip surface caused by displacement of fault of foundation.
-International Course on Environmental and Social Infrastructure
+Civil and Environmental Engineering

 Associate Professor Dang Ji Structural and material systems Earthquake engineering, Bridge Seismic Performance, Seismic Isolation.
 Deep Learning based bridge damage detections, bridge inspection using unmanned aerial vehicles (UAV), Smartphone and IoT Sensing for bridge seismic monitoring, Seismic Performance and Disaster Mitigation for bridge structures,Aging Deterioration of bridges and its impact to seismic performance.
-International Course on Environmental and Social Infrastructure
+Civil and Environmental Engineering

 Professor Maki, Takeshi Structural and material systems Construction Materials, Concrete Engineering, Composite/Hybrid structures: Mechanical and seismic behavior of concrete structures is a major research interest, in addition to steel-concrete composite/hybrid structures, structure-foundation-soil interaction, and application of nonlinear finite element analysis to various engineering problems.
-International Course on Environmental and Social Infrastructure
+Civil and Environmental Engineering

 Professor Matsumoto, Yasunao Structural and material systems Structural Dynamics and Vibration Engineering: Various problems related to the dynamic behavior of civil engineering structures such as bridges and buildings are studied from the viewpoints of safety, serviceability and environmental compatibility.
 In particular, with regard to serviceability and environmental compatibility, the evaluation and countermeasures based on human vibration response characteristics are studied.
-International Course on Environmental and Social Infrastructure
+Civil and Environmental Engineering

 Associate Professor Mogi, Hidenori Earthquake engineering Seismic engineering: Seismic response analysis of irregular ground, ground structure investigation using microtremors, examination of probability distribution of earthquake ground motion, development of earthquake ground motion observation equipment using a personal computer, etc. are mainly being studied.
-International Course on Environmental and Social Infrastructure
+Civil and Environmental Engineering

-Assistant Professor Goit, Chandra Shekhar Earthquake engineering Earthquake engineering: Dynamic interaction of soil and structures with deep foundations such as pile foundation, effects of soil nonlinearity of on the response of structures, tunnel with shotcrete, earth retaining structures, etc. International Course on Environmental and Social Infrastructure
+Assistant Professor Goit, Chandra Shekhar Earthquake engineering Earthquake engineering: Dynamic interaction of soil and structures with deep foundations such as pile foundation, effects of soil nonlinearity of on the response of structures, tunnel with shotcrete, earth retaining structures, etc. Civil and Environmental Engineering

 Assistant Professor Togashi, Yota Environmental geotechnical engineering Rock mechanics, tunnel engineering: Current research topics are a development of advanced element tests for deformation characteristics of rock mass, the stability of the rock slope and mountain side tunnels.
-International Course on Environmental and Social Infrastructure
+Civil and Environmental Engineering

-Assistant Professor Luan, Yao Structural and material systems Durability of cementitious materials based on microstructure and mass transfer, Development of highly durable and environmentally friendly concrete, Repair and strengthening of concrete structures International Course on Environmental and Social Infrastructure
+Assistant Professor Luan, Yao Structural and material systems Durability of cementitious materials based on microstructure and mass transfer, Development of highly durable and environmentally friendly concrete, Repair and strengthening of concrete structures Civil and Environmental Engineering

 Collaborative Advanced Research Division